GLOBAL AI CREDENTIAL · 21 COUNTRIES · DEVELOPED UNDER ISO/IEC 17024 PRINCIPLES

 An elite standard earns the right to be measured.

-GAISB™ publishes annual outcomes data because a credential that cannot be measured cannot be defended.
+GAISB™ will publish annual outcomes data because a credential that cannot be measured cannot be defended.
 Below: the targets the Founding Charter holds itself to.

 Target